lookit/lookit-docs/docs/source/tutorial-contributing.rst

 .. image:: _static/img/tutorial/new_issue.png
     :alt: Create new issue on GitHub

-You may need to select an issue type.
+You will need to select an issue type.
 Choose the type that's closest to what you want to describe - probably "bug report" or "feature request":

 .. image:: _static/img/tutorial/issue_types.png
     :alt: Select issue type on GitHub